 I know Niam likes to spend time playing outside with his favourite but unusual passions.
 I schedule those in during the week as well, and accompany him, ensuring there is adult supervision.

 Niam’s wandering for French Fries has not occurred again, but to be honest, Niam’s wandering has not been eliminated, there are always new fascinations and, places/things he wants to explore.
 Sometimes, I think Niam just loves a little bit of independence.

 I use this Free Emergency Contract Form, I have it filled out, and have given copies to Niam’s teachers, relevant people in his life, I have a copy handy at home and, carry one folded in my purse, in case of emergency.
 These are great forms that can be used by teachers, easily referenced and used in emergency situations.

 Autism and Wandering is a real issue.
 Don’t be quick to judge the parent.
 Just help them in a situation.
-Every situation is teachable.
-It is important to note any child weather they are neurotypical or not, can use these resources.
-Wandering at a young age, can be done by anyone of any age.

 If you liked “How To Use The Free Autism Wandering Social Stories, Tips?
 Featuring Niam Jain Autism Artist”